thisispivi/Deep-Learning-Company-Bankruptcy-Prediction/README.md

 In the code there is also the possibility to save the created model.
 In the ```variables.py``` it is possible to choose the name.
 The model will be in a folder in the network folder.

 # Best model analysis
 We tested the code many times, but we won’t insert all the networks obtained.
 We will show just the best network obtained.

+The best method found doesn't use the flooring and capping, so we have outliers in the dataset.

 ## Network structure